Incredibly Useful Advice for First Time RV Owners

 Carry Basic Tools and Equipment

-The Most Important Tools and Devices for RVers tells you what to take with you, and you should take the advice in that article seriously.
+What You Need to Have in Your Tool Box When RVing tells you what to take with you, and you should take the advice in that article seriously.

-What many people don’t realize is that during recreational vehicle trips, they often find themselves in remote areas where services are either limited or non- existent.
+What many don’t realize is that during recreational vehicle trips, they often find themselves in remote areas where services are either limited or non- existent.

 - Years ago someone backed out of a campsite and caught their bumper on the side of my fifth wheel.
 They tore a hole in it and drove off.